 Blues if often played with a 12-bar structure, a so-called 12 Bar Blues.
 Here you will learn many 12-bar blues progressions, from the most basic ones to more complex.
 Scroll down for blues progressions in minor.

 12 bar blues progressions

 How to read the tables

-These tables present the 12 bar structure in 12 bars that you should read from measure 1 to measure 12 and with typically four beats per bar.
+These tables present the 12-bar structure in 12 bars that you read from measure 1 to measure 12 and with typically four beats per bar:

 Standard 12 Bar Blues in E

-This is one of the most common and the first many will learn.
+This is one of the most common progressions.

-It isn't necessary to play E as a dominant chord, it will also work to play just regularly E majors.
+It isn't necessary to play E as a dominant chord, it's also possible to play regularly E majors.

 Standard 12 Bar Blues in C

 This is the same as above, but in another key.